Ayms/torrent-live/README.md

 	node freerider.js 'magnet:?xt=urn:btih:ef330b39f4801d25b4245212e75a38634bfc856e' 'D:/myvideos'

-Tip/Recommendation:
+## Tip/Recommendation:

-Just use simple magnet links formatted as the above examples with the infohash information ('ef330b39f4801d25b4245212e75a38634bfc856e') only, do not use other formats, it's easy to retrieve the infohash information on the internet.
+Just use simple magnet links formatted as the above examples with the infohash information only ('ef330b39f4801d25b4245212e75a38634bfc856e' here), do not use other formats, it's easy to retrieve the infohash information on the internet.

+If for a given infohash the download does not start, then it probably means that nobody is serving this file, or that there is a bug somewhere, please advise if you suspect the later.